lappsgrid-incubator/service-manager-installation/README.md

-# Setting up the Service Manger
+# Setting up the Service Manager

 ## The Short Version